SOME QUESTIONS AND ANSWERS

 Elenka: What are some of your favourite books?

 Freek: Glad you asked!
-My all time favourite book has to be The Coming Of Joachim Stiller, a beautifully surreal story written by Dutch author Hubert Lampo in the late 50s.
+My all time favourite book has to be The Coming Of Joachim Stiller, a beautifully surreal story written by Hubert Lampo in the late 50s.
 Translated in English, but best read in Dutch.
-Next up are My Wicked Wicked Ways, the autobiography by Errol Flynn and Beam Ends, his book about his adventurous sea travels in the late 30s.
-Other favourites include Haruki Murakami’s The Wind-up Bird Chronicles and Dance, Dance, Dance, J.D.
-Salinger’s The Catcher In The Rye, Salman Rushdie’s Haroun And The Sea Of Stories, J.R.R.
-Tolkien’s The Hobbit, Colin MacInnes’ Absolute Beginners, most books by Douglas Adams and most later books by John Irving (especially Widow For One Year and The Fourth Hand).
-The scripts to the BBC’s TV series of Blackadder are brilliant too.
-I enjoy good surreal storytelling.
+Other favourites are Errol Flynn’s Beam Ends, his book about his adventurous sea travels in the late 1930s.
+And what about Haruki Murakami’s Hard-boiled Wonderland And The End Of The World, The Wind-up Bird Chronicles and Dance, Dance, Dance, J.D.
+Salinger’s The Catcher In The Rye, J.R.R.
+Tolkien’s The Hobbit, Colin MacInnes’ Absolute Beginners, In Cold Blood by Truman Capote, The Hitchhiker’s Guide To The Galaxy by Douglas Adams, The Jewel Of Seven Stars and Dracula by Bram Stoker, Kobo Abe’s The Woman In The Dunes, most books by Tennessee Williams, Yasunari Kawabata and later books by John Irving… Great books – I enjoy good surreal storytelling.

 Elenka: What are some of your all time favourite TV-programmes or movies?